 TEI Care: Trust and Simplicity in Healthcare

-- To join, go to the TEI Webstore, click the link below the listing of books.
-As soon as the first three-hundred join, the system will be operative in three months time.
+- A pending initiative, and as soon as the first three-hundred join, the system will be operative in three months time.
 This initial time is needed to build the operational overhead, and to interview all applicants per the covenant below.

 Historically among the Amish and Mennonites, people take care of each other’s burdensome needs, including healthcare.
 No legal contracts or complexities – just simple trust, rooted in a shared culture and/or churches in geographical proximity.

 Is such a model of trust possible nationwide?
 Yes – for those of us who embrace reality and simple ethics as rooted in a) the biblical order of creation, b) the covenant of marriage and thus c) truth telling.
 Specifically, members of TEI Care embrace this covenant: